 Line sticks up perpendicular to the blade, and slice straight down across them, creating cubes.

-Start by cutting the ingredient into thin strips, then dice the strips.
+When mincing meat for Chinese pork recipes, start by cutting the ingredient into thin strips, then dice the strips.
 Hold the knife handle in one hand and, with the other, hold down the tip of the blunt edge of the blade.
 Using the tip as a pivot, raise and lower the blade in a chopping motion, moving it from side to side to mince everything evenly.
 Scoop up minced ingredients occasionally, flip them over, and keep chopping to ensure even mincing.

 This technique is used for long vegetables, like carrots or zucchini.
 It makes attractive chunks and exposes more of the surface area of the vegetable.
 Hold the blade perpendicular to the board and cut straight down on the diagonal.
 Then roll the vegetable a quarter-turn, and cut straight down again at the same diagonal angle.
 Continue rolling and cutting in this way all along the length of the vegetable.